-NOTE 14 - GENERAL AND ADMINISTRATIVE EXPENSES
+NOTE 15 - GENERAL AND ADMINISTRATIVE EXPENSES

 Year ended December 31,

-2020 2019
+2021 2020

-Salaries and related expenses 2,757 1,746
+Salaries and related expenses 2,895 2,757

-Stock-based compensation 1,075 488
+Stock-based compensation 1,467 1,075

-Professional services 1,648 3,434
+Professional services 2,029 1,648

-Travel expenses 173 445
+Travel expenses 140 173

-Recruitment expenses 170 333
+Recruitment expenses 375 170

-Rent and related expenses 262 479
+Rent and related expenses 291 262

-Insurance expenses 1,985 331
+Insurance expenses 2,495 1,985

-Other 1,253 1,462
+Other 1,575 1,253

-9,323 8,718
+11,267 9,323

-NOTE 15 - FINANCE INCOME (EXPENSES), NET
+NOTE 16 - FINANCE INCOME (EXPENSES), NET

 Year ended December 31,

-2020 2019
+2021 2020

-Exchange rate differences 511 (483)
+Exchange rate differences 237 511

-Interest income from bank deposits (641) (921)
+Interest income from bank deposits (86) (641)

-Revaluation of contingent liabilities 116 (304)
+Revaluation of contingent liabilities 116

-Bank fees and other 7 64
+Bank fees and other 7 7

-Income from foreign exchange contracts (165) -
+Income from foreign exchange contracts (160) (165)

-(172) (1,644)
+(2) (172)

-NOTE 16 - INCOME TAXES
+NOTE 17 - INCOME TAXES

 - A. The Company files income tax returns in the U.S. federal jurisdiction and in state and local jurisdictions and is subject to examination by the various taxing authorities.
 The Company's income tax returns since inception remain open and subject to examination.
 The statutory U.S. federal income tax rate is 21%.
-As of December 31, 2020, the Company had total net operating losses in the U.S of approximately \$3,425, which may be carried forward and offset against taxable income in the future. - B. BiomX Ltd. And RondinX Ltd. file income tax returns in Israel.
-Their income tax returns since inception remain open and subject to examination.
-The statutory Israeli income tax rate is 23%. - C. As of December 31, 2020 and 2019, BiomX Israel had total net operating losses in Israel of approximately \$62,927 and \$25,883, respectively, which may be carried forward and offset against taxable income in the future for an indefinite period. - D. The Company has evaluated the positive and negative evidence bearing upon its ability to realize the deferred tax assets.
+As of December 31, 2021, the Company had total net operating losses in the U.S. of approximately \$7,478, which may be carried forward and offset against taxable income in the future. - B. BiomX Ltd. And RondinX Ltd. file income tax returns in Israel.
+Their tax assessments through 2016 are deemed to be final.
+The statutory Israeli income tax rate is 23%. - C. As of December 31, 2021 and 2020, BiomX Israel had total net operating losses in Israel of approximately \$78,542 and \$47,336, respectively, which may be carried forward and offset against taxable income in the future for an indefinite period. - D. As of December 31, 2021, the significant components of the Company's deferred tax assets are net operating loss carryforward in the amount of \$20.2 million and research and development expenses in the amount of \$4.6 million.
+The Company has evaluated the positive and negative evidence bearing upon its ability to realize the deferred tax assets.
 Management has considered the Company's history of cumulative net losses incurred since inception and its lack of commercialization of any products or generation of any revenue from product sales since inception and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets.
-Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2020 and 2019.
-Management reevaluates the positive and negative evidence at each reporting period. - F. The Company's policy is to record estimated interest and penalties related to uncertain tax positions in income tax expense.
-The Company has no amounts recorded for any unrecognized tax positions, accrued interest or penalties as of December 31, 2020 and 2019.
+Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2021.
+Management reevaluates the positive and negative evidence at each reporting period. - E. The Company's policy is to record estimated interest and penalties related to uncertain tax positions in income tax expense.
+The Company has no amounts recorded for any unrecognized tax positions, accrued interest or penalties as of December 31, 2021 and 2020.